Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

-Note that this theorem is based on the contraction theory, so the rate of synchronization is exponential due to Theorem 2.1.
-However, as can be seen in Lemma 4.9 below, the rate of convergence of the network to the origin is also exponential if the initial conditions are in a neighborhood of the origin.
-Therefore, for initial conditions in \({R_{RvdP}}_{\omega^2=1}\) and close to the origin, we usually cannot determine whether the network can reach complete synchronization before it decays to the equilibrium position without numerical methods.
-In general, for large coupling constants \(c\) and \(a\), the complete synzhronization can be achieved first.
-For initial conditions in \({R_{RvdP}}_{\omega^2=1}\) and far from the origin, in most cases the network will get completely synchronied before the oscillations stop.
+Note that this theorem is based on the contraction theory, so the synchronization rate is exponential due to Theorem \ref{thm2.1}.
+However, as can be seen in Lemma \ref{lem4.6} below, the rate of convergence of the network to the origin is also exponential if the initial conditions are in a neighborhood of the origin.
+Therefore, if the initial conditions are in \({\mathfrak{R}_{RvdP}}_{\omega^2=1}\) and close to the origin, we usually cannot determine whether the network can reach complete synchronization before it decays to the equilibrium position without numerical methods.
+In general, for large coupling constants \(c\) and \(a\), the complete synchronization can be achieved first.
+For initial conditions in \({\mathfrak{R}_{RvdP}}_{\omega^2=1}\) and far from the origin, in most cases the network will get completely synchronized before the oscillations stop.